superstreamlabs/superstream-engine/README.md

 3. [Helm](https://helm.sh/docs/intro/install/): Helm is a package manager for Kubernetes that facilitates the deployment and management of applications.
 Install Helm if it's not already set up.

 4. [Helmfile](https://helmfile.readthedocs.io/en/latest/#installation): Helmfile is a declarative spec for deploying helm charts.
 It lets you keep descriptions of your desired state of Helm charts in a versioned YAML file.
 Install Helmfile if you haven't.
+(The Linux OS binary is available [here](https://github.com/helmfile/helmfile/releases).)

 5. [helm-diff plugin](https://github.com/databus23/helm-diff#install) plugin shows a diff explaining what a `helm upgrade` would change.
 This is useful for understanding what changes will be applied to your Kubernetes resources before actually applying them.